zeek/try-zeek/manager/static/examples/modules/export/readme.markdown

 As said before a module is a semantic entity.
 This means also that all variables and functions that you want to use outside of that entity need to be made available.
-In Bro this is done through an `export` block.
+In Zeek this is done through an `export` block.

-In the example here you see two bro files.
+In the example here you see two Zeek files.
 One is the module-script factorial.bro, one is main.bro, the script that uses the module the resulting values.
-You can simply click on the tabs with the file names to switch between the bro-files.
+You can simply click on the tabs with the file names to switch between the Zeek-files.

-Lets have a closer look on the code.
+Let's have a closer look on the code.
 The first line declares that this is a module named Factor.
 We will come back to this later.
 The next thing is the export environment.
 Every record, variable, and function